 We are going to explore them so that you can choose wisely which season is the best for you and you know what to expect.

-DRY SEASON – April to November
+DRY SEASON – April to November (high season)

-- generally clear skies
+- generally clear blue skies and sunny days

 - little to no rainfalls